aiven/devportal/docs/products/postgresql/howto/restore-backup.rst

 3. In the **Overview** page of your service, select **New database fork**.
 4. Enter a service name and choose a project name, database version, cloud region and plan for the new instance.
 5. Select the **Source service state** defining the backup point, the options are as follows:
    * **Latest transaction**
    * **Point in time** - the date selector allows to chose a precise point in time within the available backup retention period.

-Once the new service is running, you can change your application’s connection settings to point to it.
+Once the new service is running, you can change your application's connection settings to point to it.

 ..
 Tip::
     Forked services can also be very useful for testing purposes, allowing you to create a completely realistic, separate copy of the actual production database with its data.